Venca277/Venca277/README.md

 ###

-<h4 align="left">🔭 Working on Zig compiler in C, algorithms, networking, GPU image processing basics and more in the future<br>👯 In University team VUT FIT<br>🌱 I’m learning: C, C++, Java, C#, VHDL, Prolog<br>💬 Ask me anything, but I might be dumbass (I am)<br>⚡ Fun fact: I love orange cats, best film series(How To Train Your Dragon) <- No one cares</h4>
+<h4 align="left">🔭 Working on Zig compiler in C, algorithms, networking, GPU image processing basics and more in the future<br>👯 In University team VUT FIT<br>🌱 I’m learning: C, C++, Java, C#, VHDL, Prolog, Python, Assembly<br>💬 Ask me anything, but I might be dumbass (I am)<br>⚡ Fun fact: I love orange cats, best film series(How To Train Your Dragon) <- No one cares</h4>

 ###